rmarquis/rmarquis.github.io/index.md

   - Face recognition using Convolutional Neural Network with triplet loss for fast performance.

 - Sentiment analysis and Duplicate detection
-  - Implementation of Natural Language Process to gauge sentiment using Siamese networks in a review platform, and detection of duplicate questions.
+  - Implementation of Natural Language Process to gauge sentiment using Siamese networks in a review platform.
+  - Recognition of question duplicates using Siamese networks.

 - Text summarization and Question answering
   - Implementation of Natural Language Processing Transformer architecture to create a tool that generates text summaries.